 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
-Some damp staining was evident to wallpaper, particularly around some window openings and the bay window.
+Notes The property is in good decorative order.

 Cellars

 Repair category -

-Notes None.
+Notes N/A

 Electricity

-Repair category 2
+Repair category 1

-Notes Aspects of the electrical installation and fittings are of mixed ages and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
-The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-We have, however, been advised that the property has been fully re-wired and electrical certificate inspection was carried out over the property in December 2020.
-It would be advisable to have this certification passed to the eventual purchaser.